alinebezzoco/sorteador/README.md

-# sorteador
+# Sorteador de Brindes
-An simple jQuery random numbers
+A simple jQuery random numbers for the event ngGirls @ Rio